AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-sdstypes-props.md

 `Uom` is the unit of measure for the SdsTypeProperty.
 The `Uom` of the SdsTypeProperty may be specified by the name or the abbreviation.
 The names and abbreviations of `Uoms` are case sensitive.

 The `InterpolationMode` and `Uom` of the SdsTypeProperty can be overridden on the SdsStream.
-For more information, see [Streams](xref:sds-stream-properties#sdsstreampropertyoverride).
+For more information, see [SdsStreamPropertyOverride](xref:sds-stream-properties#sdsstreampropertyoverride).

 ### Supported units of measure